radius-project/blog/scripts/blog-prompt.md

 CRITICAL: Do not copy or paraphrase the release notes.
 Instead, provide technical analysis and commentary on what these changes mean for developers.

 Requirements:
-- Focus on concrete functionality and implementation details
+- Focus on concrete functionality and implementation details.
+Stick to technical facts.
 - Avoid marketing and vague phrases like "enhanced user experience" or "improved performance"
 - Instead, be specific: what exact API changed, what new parameters were added, what specific problem this solves
 - Include actual code examples, configuration snippets, or command examples where relevant
 - Explain the technical reasoning behind changes with concrete details